DavidFRodgers/firstboot/README.md

 ### Setup Server

-Setup a server, with an SSH server, and a static IP address.
+Setup a computer or vm with an SSH server and a static IP address.
 Download the firstboot-server script.
 The script will be run manually from the command line when you are bringing new clones online.

 ### Setup Client Template

 Install Debian to a virtual machine.
 Configure the system to your liking.
-I reccomend not creating a regular user and enabling root.
+I reccomend not creating a regular user.
 Firstboot will create a priviledged user, and allow for disabling root later.

 Create SSH Key, default options will be fine